tzonglian/15-min-filler/README.md

-# 15-min-filler
+# 5-min-filler
-I have 15 min before my next meeting, what should I do?
+I have 5 min before my next meeting, what should I do?
+I'm waiting on a friend, how can I kill time?